1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Lightweight pullover No pocket or very discreet pocket Reduces pocket bag visibility and lower-body bulk

-Casual retail pullover Side pockets Makes the garment more familiar and wearable
+Casual retail pullover Side pockets or hand pockets Makes the garment more familiar and wearable

 This table is useful during early product planning.